3schwartz/StudyGroup/Streaming/README.md

 - gRPC
 - SignalR

 I have not tested streaming but just a simple call with a object returned.
 The Benchmark is running as a background service and calling endpoints on same server.
 The RTT is hence negligible.

-There are also disturbance running test like this, however it is fun and gives some ideas how one can performance test APIs.
+It is fun and gives some ideas how one can performance test APIs :-)

 Results are given below.